Lansdowne (Natchez, Mississippi)

-Lansdowne is a historic estate that is listed on the National Register of Historic Places in Natchez, Adams County, Mississippi.
-The property began as a 727-acre, antebellum, hunting estate - like the estates of the landed gentry in England.
-After the Civil War Lansdowne became a cotton plantation.
-Cotton, corn, sheep and cattle were raised there until about 1960.
-The original owner's residence and 120 acres of the original estate are still owned and occupied by the descendants of the builder, who open it periodically for tours.
+Lansdowne is a historic estate that is listed on the National Register of Historic Places in Natchez, Mississippi, in the United States.
+The property began as a 727-acre antebellum estate modeled on the lifestyle ideals of the English landed gentry.
+After the American Civil War, Lansdowne continued operating as a cotton plantation, producing cotton, corn, sheep, and cattle until about 1960.
+The plantation house and 120 acres of the original estate are still owned and occupied by the descendants of the original owners, who open it periodically for tours.

 Location

 Lansdowne is located on M.L.
-King, Jr. Road (Formerly Pine Ridge Road), one mile north of the Natchez city limits (The driveway into the property is now known as Marshall Road).
+King Jr. Road (Formerly Pine Ridge Road), one mile north of the Natchez city limits (The driveway into the property is now known as Marshall Road).
 Lansdowne adjoined the Homewood estate.